MrZablah/Proximus/README.md

 */
 proximus.init(langObj, 'es', 'lang');

-// Note: If you like you can have diferent instance of proximus by setting diferent cookies and objt
+// Note: If you like you can have diferent instance of proximus by setting diferent cookies and object
 // Example:
 proximus.init(langObj);
 proximus.init(langObj2, 'es', 'lang');